Phosphoric acid: Dry process

 To produce food-grade phosphoric acid, phosphate ore is first reduced with coke in an electric arc furnace, to give elemental phosphorus.
+This process is also known as the thermal process or the electric furnace process.
 Silica is also added, resulting in the production of calcium silicate slag.
 Elemental phosphorus is distilled out of the furnace and burned with air to produce high-purity phosphorus pentoxide, which is dissolved in water to make phosphoric acid.
+The thermal process produces phosphoric acid with a very high concentration of P2O5 (about 85%) and a low level of impurities.